 Decision on Appeal

-The Court of appeal was of the view that the corporation’s security concerns were valid and reasonable.
+The Court of Appeal disagreed and reversed the decision.
+The Court was of the view that the corporation’s security concerns were valid and reasonable.
 In such circumstances, as long as the board acts honestly, in good faith and as long as the board exercises the care, diligence and skill of a reasonably prudent person, the board’s decision should be granted deference.
 According to the Court of appeal, the decision for a court reviewing a condominium board’s decision should not be whether the decision was the best one but whether the decision was within a range of reasonable choices.

 “As representatives elected by the unit owners, the directors of these corporations are better placed to make judgments about their interests and to balance the competing interests engaged than are the courts”.